geojupyter/geojupyter.org/blog/20250129-announcing-geojupyter-hackathons/index.md

 ### Orientation

 Our Hackathon will begin with a brief orientation period.
-We will have lightning introductions and adding our hack ideas to a shared document.
+We will have lightning introductions and add our hack ideas to a shared document.
 Then we will form goals from the ideas that sound the most fun, and break into small teams.